Volland/Volland/README.md

 ### 🐞 Projects

+- **[Factum](https://www.factum-orm.com/)** — Object-Role Modeling (ORM 2) as a VS Code extension.
+Draw a conceptual schema, read it back as plain-language sentences a domain expert can confirm, and map it to relational (SQL) or property graph (LadybugDB) schemas.
+Ships an MCP server (`factum-mcp`) and a CLI (`validate`, `verbalize`, `diff`, `drift`, `derive`) so coding agents read the conceptual model instead of guessing it from column names.
+MIT licensed — [source on GitHub](https://github.com/Volland/factum-orm)
+- **[LPG Modeler](https://www.lpg-modeler.com/)** — VS Code extension for labeled property graph schemas.
+Author one YAML model on a canvas (with proper inheritance vs. mixins) and generate LadybugDB DDL, Neo4j constraints, SHACL shapes, and an OWL ontology from it — with everything a target can't enforce reported as a diagnostic instead of silently dropped.
+Checkable in CI.
+MIT licensed — [source on GitHub](https://github.com/Volland/lpg-modeler)
+- **[Causal Canvas](https://www.casualcanvas.org/)** — Visual editor for causal models (DAGs, ADMGs, PAGs, causal loop diagrams) backed by a JSON-native format (CausalJSON) and a CLI.
+Includes a causal linter that catches collider adjustment, invalid instruments, and unidentifiable latents, plus reproducible SVG/PDF figure generation for CI.
+Fully local, no telemetry.
+Apache-2.0 — [source on GitHub](https://github.com/Volland/causal-canvas)
 - **[Hybrid Graph RAG (Rust)](https://github.com/Volland/ladybug-rag-rs)** — Four retrieval modes in one query: vector search + graph traversal + PageRank + community detection. +109% on multi-hop questions vs vector-only RAG
 - **[Hybrid Graph RAG (Python)](https://github.com/Volland/ladybug-rag)** — Reference implementation of Hybrid GraphRAG with LadybugDB

 ### 📚 Books

 I write the *Age AI* book series on [Leanpub](https://leanpub.com/u/vpavlyshyn):